NorthStarUAS/rc-flight-legacy/README.md

 * [Watch AuraUAS in action, raw and unedited](https://www.youtube.com/channel/UC_AWqZyWYvnA-h9MMcbNYyA)
 * [Visit my blog for a variety of AuraUAS related projects and background information](http://gallinazo.flightgear.org/)

 We know you have a choice in autopilots, so we appreciate you flying with us!
 The focus here is simplicity and understandability without sacrificing performance and quality.
-There is a very heavy emphasis on writing as much of the code as possible in pure python.
+There is a very intentional emphasis on writing as much of the code as possible in pure python.
-There is a limited number of supported environemnts and sensors to avoid complicating the architecture and build system.
+There is a limited number of supported environments and sensors to avoid complicating the architecture and build system.

 Aura-core includes: